Who is Gibbous?

 Where is your shop/studio?

-I’m based in Oakland, CA. Currently I only sell in my shop
+I’m based in the woods outside Olympia.
+Currently I only sell in my shop

 here on the site, or in person.

 I mostly work with pre-1970s vintage and antique

 textiles, though there are sometimes pieces from the 70’s

 to present day that win my heart.
 Send me a note if

 you’d like to mail a package.
 Monetary donations can

 be made through paypal, to email@example.com

 and go towards keeping these stitching hands warm